mohitpai/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

 ![](../assets/offers_simulation-tab.png)

+>[!NOTE]
+>
+>As simulation does not generate any decision event, the [capping](../offer-library/creating-personalized-offers.md#capping) count is not impacted.

 <!--
 ➡️ [Discover this feature in video](#video)
 -->

 ## Select test profiles {#select-test-profiles}

 First you need to select the test profiles that you are going to use for simulation.
-Learn more on test profiles in [this page](../../segment/creating-test-profiles.md).
+Learn more on test profiles in [this section](../../segment/creating-test-profiles.md).

 1. Click **[!UICONTROL Manage profile]**.